How can I help you?

-Lazy loading in Angular refers to loading data dynamically as needed rather than loading all at once, resulting in improved application performance and reduced initial load time.
+Lazy loading in Angular refers to dynamically loading data as needed, rather than all at once, to enhance application performance by minimizing initial load time.

 import { Component, OnInit } from '@angular/core';